-Repayable advances totaling €14,507,309 have been received at the end of the fiscal year from the BPI, of which €1,450,732 obtained in June 2019 corresponding to the last tranche.
-The corresponding accrued interest amounts to €5,681,519 at the end of the financial year.
+A repayable advance totaling €14,507,309 was received from Bpifrance, of which the final €1,450,732 tranche was received in June 2019.
+The corresponding accrued interest amounts to €6,810,075 at the end of the financial year.
 This amount is repayable subject to achieving cumulative revenue of at least €38,000,000.
-The Bpifrance agreement provides for supplementary payments if certain conditions are met, so that the total amount repayable could exceed the amount of the advance initially granted, up to a ceiling of €50,000,000.
+The Bpifrance agreement provides for supplementary payments if certain conditions are met, so that the total amount repayable could exceed the amount of the advance initially granted, up to a ceiling of €50,000,000. - Royalties agreement with Professor Alain Carpentier and Matra Défense

-On June 24, 2008 the Company signed a royalties agreement with Professor Alain Carpentier and Matra Défense, who still held shares as at December 31, 2019.
-Under this agreement, the Company undertakes to pay Professor Alain Carpentier and Matra Défense 2% of the net proceeds from sales of the CARMAT artificial heart produced and distributed by CARMAT SA, with this sum being shared between the two beneficiaries in proportion to their respective shares in the capital of the Company on the date it was established.
-These royalties will be payable every six months within 30 days of the end of each six-month period, commencing after the first marketing of the CARMAT artificial heart post CE marking in Europe and FDA marketing authorization in the United States, and ending upon expiration of the patents shown in the appendices to the agreement.
+On June 24, 2008 the Company signed a royalties agreement with Professor Alain Carpentier and Matra Défense, who still held shares as at December 31, 2020.
+Under this Agreement, the Company undertakes to pay to Professor Alain Carpentier and Matra Défense 2% of the net sales proceeds of the Carmat artificial heart manufactured and distributed by Carmat SA, this amount to be divided between the two beneficiaries in proportion to their respective share in the capital of the Company on the date of its creation.
+These royalties will be payable every six months within 30 days of the end of each sixmonth period, commencing after the first marketing of the Carmat artificial heart post-CE marking in Europe and FDA marketing authorization in the United States, and ending upon expiration of the patents shown in the appendices to the agreement.

-The Company is also authorized to repurchase at any time the right to benefit from these royalties for a sum of €30,000,000 less any royalties already paid under the agreement, with this total sum being shared between the two beneficiaries in proportion to their respective shares in the capital of the Company on the date it was established.
-This sum of €30,000,000 is index-linked to the Index of Prices for the Industrial Production of Services to Businesses - Medico-surgical and orthopedic equipment - for export within the Eurozone.
+The Company is also authorized to repurchase at any time the right to benefit from these royalties for a sum of $\leq$ 30,000,000 less any royalties already paid under the agreement, with this total sum being shared between the two beneficiaries in proportion to their respective shares in the capital of the Company on the date it was established.
+This amount of $\leq$ 30,000,000 is indexed to the Producer Price Index of the Business Services Industry - euro zone orthopedic and orthopedic equipment.